-1. appreciates and articulates the ethical implications surrounding contemporary educational issues.

-- 2. analyzes how antecedents (previous events) contribute to current issues. - 3. understands the interrelationships among issues related to society, schooling, the organization and administration of schools and professional organizations. - 4. advocates full and appropriate access to public education and human services for people with special needs and their families. - 5. examines and makes appropriate professional decisions based on an advanced understanding of ethics and laws. - 6. demonstrates the ability to construct a supportive, well-managed, motivational learning environment that promotes equal access to education for people from diverse cultural backgrounds. - 7. develops school curricula and/or educational interventions based on contemporary theories of learning and development, applicable technology, collaborative discourse and evaluation. - 8. works toward solutions to key educational issues that are founded on contemporary research, public policy and best practice. - 9. evaluates, clarifies and refines personal philosophy of professional practice. - 10. links personal philosophy and professional practice to historical, legal, social, philosophical, and psychological foundations and developments in the profession. - 11. cares for and relates to students, families and the larger learning community.
+- 1. appreciates and articulates the ethical implications surrounding contemporary educational issues. - 2. analyzes how antecedents (previous events) contribute to current issues. - 3. understands the interrelationships among issues related to society, schooling, the organization and administration of schools and professional organizations. - 4. advocates full and appropriate access to public education and human services for people with special needs and their families. - 5. examines and makes appropriate professional decisions based on an advanced understanding of ethics and laws. - 6. demonstrates the ability to construct a supportive, well-managed, motivational learning environment that promotes equal access to education for people from diverse cultural backgrounds. - 7. develops school curricula and/or educational interventions based on contemporary theories of learning and development, applicable technology, collaborative discourse and evaluation. - 8. works toward solutions to key educational issues that are founded on contemporary research, public policy and best practice. - 9. evaluates, clarifies and refines personal philosophy of professional practice. - 10. links personal philosophy and professional practice to historical, legal, social, philosophical, and psychological foundations and developments in the profession. - 11. cares for and related to students, families and the larger learning community.

 The Richard W. Riley College of Education offers graduate programs leading to the Master of Science degree in Sport and Fitness Administration; the Master of Education degrees in educational leadership, curriculum and instruction, counseling and development, literacy, middle level education and special education; and the Master of Arts in Teaching Secondary and K-12, the Master of Arts in Teaching Early Childhood Education, and the Fifth Year Master of Arts in Teaching.
-The secondary/K-12 Master of Arts in Teaching degree is an initial certification program in art, biology, English, French, mathematics, music, physical education, Spanish and social studies.
+The secondary/K-12 Master of Arts in Teaching degree is an initial 95 certification program in art, biology, English, French, mathematics, music, physical education, Spanish and social studies.
 The Master of Arts in Education Early Childhood offers certification from pre-K to 3rd grade.
-The Fifth Year MAT offers an initial certification program in art, biology, English, Early Childhood offers an initial certification from pre-K to 3rd grade.
-The Fifth Year MAT offers an initial certification program in art, biology, English, Early Childhood Spanish.
+The Fifth Year MAT offers an initial certification program in art, biology, English, French, Math, Social Studies, and Spanish.